smpio/kubernator/README.md

 #### Multiple API Versions

 Every group fetches its resources using all API versions, not only the preferred one, and then merges given resources into one list considering versions priority.
-It means we can access items through different API versions.
-Moreover, when creating a new item, an API endpoint will be choosed automatically based on the value of `apiVersion` field in its description.
+It means we can access objects through different API versions.
+Moreover, when a new object is created, an API endpoint would be choosed automatically based on the value of `apiVersion` field in its description.

 ![Catalog: Multiple API Versions](screenshots/catalog-multiple-api-versions.gif)

 #### Tabs

-Tab names reflect current object's location in the navigation tree (resource.namespace → resource.kind → item).
-New items have green tab color, modified and not submitted items ― red tab color.
+Tab names reflect current object's location in the navigation tree (object.namespace → object.kind → object).
+New objects have green tab color, modified and not submitted objects ― red tab color.
 Local modifications are saved even if the tab was closed and reopened again.

 ![Catalog: Tabs](screenshots/catalog-tabs.gif)